 According to Michigan State University, soil compaction occurs when soil particles are packed closely together, and it tends to be more common with heavier soils like clay and loam.
-However, if you’re using heavy equipment on your lawn or in the garden, sandy soils are compacted.
+However, if you’re using heavy equipment on your lawn or in the garden, it can cause a problem.
 Even wheel tracks from a riding lawn mower are enough to compact your soil.

-The problem may also be compounded by events that are happening to your soil year over year.
+The problem may also be long-term—events that are happening to your soil year over year.
 The pore spaces can be reduced to the point that air and water cannot move freely and plant roots cannot grow easily into the surrounding soil.
 The soil could remain overly wet longer than is healthy for the plants growing there.

 Other Contributing Factors